kurodenjiro/Anyone-pay/DEPLOY_CONTRACT.md

 # Deploy Contract Guide

-This guide will help you deploy the Anyone Pay contract to NEAR testnet and update your environment variables.
+This guide will help you deploy the Anyone Pay contract to NEAR mainnet and update your environment variables.

 ## Prerequisites

 1. **NEAR CLI installed**: `npm install -g near-cli`
 2. **Logged in to NEAR**: Run `near login` and complete authentication in browser
-3. **Testnet account**: The contract will be deployed to `anyone-pay.testnet`
+3. **Mainnet account**: The contract will be deployed to `anyone-pay.near`

 ## Step 1: Build the Contract